-- 1 Personal protective equipment shall: - .1 Be Canadian Standards Association (CSA) approved. - .2 Ensure protection against the hazard for which it is designed. - .3 Not in itself constitute a hazard. - .4 Be worn and adjusted in accordance with the manufacturer's instructions. - .2 Reflective strip clothing must offer a level of visibility, day and night, equivalent to a highway signaling vest with an X on the back and 2 vertical stripes on the front over a orange background.
+- .2 Reflective strip clothing must offer a level of visibility, day and night, equivalent to a highway signalling vest with an "X" on the back and 2 vertical stripes on the front over a orange background.
 The most commonly used product is 50mm (2 inch) wide yellow "Reflexite" strip. - .3 Personal protective equipment provided by the Contractor shall be maintained, inspected and checked by a qualified person in accordance with the manufacturer's instructions.